AntonKanug/Calculator/README.md

 # MathOps-Calculator
 # Polynomial-Calculator-App
-Description: Calculator with mathematical operations such as Derivatives, Integrals & Graphing though an app using Tkinter
+Description: Calculator with mathematical operations such as Derivatives, Integrals & Graphing though an app using Tkinter.__
 Demo: https://youtu.be/qyUpNjB71sk

 # Polynomial-Calculator